koti-pl/PLSample/README.md

 ## Introduction

-The Payment Loyalty Sample App demonstrates the implementation of triggers to manage loyalty points for customers based on their payment transactions my mocking the data.
+The PLM Sample App demonstrates the implementation of triggers to manage loyalty points for customers based on their payment transactions my mocking the data.

 ## Table of Contents